 Digital Surf announces the release of Mountains 9, a new version of its flagship software platform dedicated to image and surface analysis for microscopy and metrology.

-"With the new version 9, Digital Surf expands the Mountains platform in two directions: full 3D data analysis and spectral analysis,"explains Christophe Mignot, CEO of Digital Surf. "
+"With the new version 9, Digital Surf expands the Mountains platform in two directions: full 3D data analysis and spectral analysis."explains Christophe Mignot, CEO of Digital Surf.

-- Now, with version 9, a new product family, MountainsSpectral, provides tools for correlative analysis and spectral analysis.
+- Now, with version 9, a new product family, MountainsSpectral, provides tools for correlative and spectral analysis.

 Three new modules also appear in version 9

-More supported data types
+More data types supported

 New functions for all users